BeanieODM/beanie/docs/tutorial/collection_setup.md

 ### Multi-field indices

-The `indexes` field of the inner `Collection` class is responsible for more complex indexes.
+The `indexes` field of the inner `Settings` class is responsible for more complex indexes.
 It is a list where items could be:

 - single key.
 Name of the document's field (this is equivalent to using the Indexed function described above without any additional arguments)
 - list of (key, direction) pairs.
 Key - string, name of the document's field.
 Direction - pymongo direction (